 - Salt & pepper to taste

 - 3 cloves garlic minced

 - 1 cup little tomatoes (grape or cherry) cut into halves

 - 2 cups (packed) fresh baby spinach

-Cut the chicken in half lengthwise so you have 4 thinner pieces.
-Sprinkle the chicken with the garlic powder and salt & pepper (on both sides).
+- Cut the chicken in half lengthwise so you have 4 thinner pieces.
+Sprinkle the chicken with the garlic powder and salt & pepper.
 Coat each piece in flour.

-- I highly recommend using white wine, but if you can’t for whatever reason, try adding the equivalent amount of chicken broth and about 1/2 to 1 teaspoon of Dijon mustard.
+- I highly recommend using white wine (try pinot grigio or sauvignon blanc), but if you can’t for whatever reason, try adding the equivalent amount of chicken broth and about 1/2 to 1 teaspoon of Dijon mustard.
 That’s my little trick for mimicking the taste of white wine in cooking.

 Nutrition information is automatically calculated, so should only be used as an approximation.